larryhastings/big/README.md

 `LineInfo` has two new methods: `clip_leading` and `clip_trailing`.
-These methods clip a leading or trailing substring from the current `line`, and transfer it to the relevant field in `LineInfo`, maintaining all the guaranteed invariants, and updating all related `LineInfo` fields (like `column_number`).
+These methods clip a leading or trailing substring from the current `line`, and transfer it to the relevant field in `LineInfo` (either `leading` or `trailing`).  `clip_leading` also updates the `column_number` attribute.

+The name "clip" was chosen deliberately to be distinct from "strip".
-Conceptually, "clip" is different from "strip", in that "strip" removes things and throws them away, whereas "clip" removes things and puts them somewhere else.
+"strip" functions on strings remove substrings and throws them away;
+my "clip" functions on strings removes substrings and puts them somewhere else.

 </dd></dl>